-President & Chief Executive Officer, Greater Philadelphia Tourism Marketing Corporation
+President & Chief Executive Officer, VISIT PHILADELPHIA®

-Vice President of Communications, Greater Philadelphia Tourism Marketing Corporation
+Vice President of Communications, VISIT PHILADELPHIA®

-A native of the Philadelphia region, Butler was GPTMC’s first vice president of communications in the organization’s early years, from 1999-2006, setting up the communications department that is now a model within the travel industry.
-She resumed the role in April 2012, and once again, plays a key role in GPTMC’s consumer campaigns, such as With Love, Philadelphia XOXO® and With Art Philadelphia™, and its corporate communications outreach.
+A native of the Philadelphia region, Butler was the organization’s first vice president of communications in its early years, from 1999-2006, setting up the communications department that is now a model within the travel industry.
+She resumed the role in April 2012, and once again, plays a key role in VISIT PHILADELPHIA's consumer campaigns, such as With Love, Philadelphia XOXO® and With Art Philadelphia®, and its corporate communications outreach.

 For six years, Butler served as senior director of global communications at Bethesda, Maryland-based Marriott International, responsible for promoting the company’s 15 lodging brands across the Americas, Europe and the Middle East/Africa regions.
 She also worked as senior vice president of the travel and tourism practice at Porter/Novelli in New York.
 Before turning to PR, Butler was a writer and editor for several business publications at the Advertising Specialty Institute in Langhorne, Pennsylvania, and at Harcourt Brace Jovanovich in New York.
 She attended Villanova University.
 Butler currently lives in the Midtown Village section of Philadelphia.